5 Steps to Break Free from the Binge-Restrict Cycle

 Eventually, the restriction and cravings become too much to handle, and you give in.

 The primal part of your brain takes over, and you find yourself eating in an out-of-control way.
-Somehow, the cookies make it into the house and are calling your name.
-And you can’t ignore it.
+Somehow, the cookies make it into the house and call you name.

 Ghrelin is a hormone that causes you to feel hungry.
 When you eat enough, ghrelin production is suppressed until it’s time for your next meal.
 When it’s time to eat again, ghrelin is released and tells your brain to seek out food.